Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: Abstract

 \section{Abstract}

-There is an increasing number of works addressing the design challenge of fast, scalable solutions for the growing machine learning based application domain.
-Recently, most of the solutions aimed at improving processing element capabilities to speed up the execution of deep learning (DL) application.
+There are increasing number of works addressing the design challenges of fast, scalable solutions for the growing number of new type of applications.
+Recently, many of the solutions aimed at improving processing element capabilities to speed up the execution of machine learning application domain.
 However, only a few works focused on the interconnection subsystem as a potential source of performance improvement.
-Wrapping many cores together offer excellent parallelism, but it comes with multiple challenges (e.g., adequate interconnections).
+Wrapping many cores together offer excellent parallelism, but it brings other challenges (e.g., adequate interconnections).
 Scalable, power-aware interconnects are required to support such a growing number of processing elements, as well as modern applications.
-In this paper, we propose a scalable and efficient Network-on-Chip (NoC) architecture fusing the advantages of rings as well as the 2D-mesh without using any bridge router to provide high-performance.
+In this paper, we propose a scalable and energy efficient Network-on-Chip architecture fusing the advantages of rings as well as the 2D-mesh without using any bridge router to provide high-performance.
 A dynamic adaptation mechanism allows to better adapt to the application requirements.
-Simulation results show better scalability (up to 1024 processing elements) with robust performance in multiple statistical traffic pattern scenarios. \keywords{Interconnect \and network-on-chip \and manycores \and performance \and energy \and latency \and throughput}
+Simulation results show efficient power consumption (up to $141.3\%$ saving for connecting 1024 cores), 2x (on average) throughput growth with better scalability (up to 1024 processing elements) compared to popular 2D-mesh while tested in multiple statistical traffic pattern scenarios. \keywords{Interconnect \and network-on-chip \and manycores \and performance \and energy \and latency \and throughput}